hackclub/winter/meesmeesie.md

 ## Plan

-First i am going to put all the speakers in the amplifier and then i am going to put that in the casing!
+First i am going to put all the speakers in the amplifier and then i am going to put that in the casing! i'm following this video https://youtu.be/408HxcN2gw4 and the guide on https://diyperks.com/the-ultimate-pc-sound-system/ .

 ## Budget